badulion/dynabench/README.md

 Warning: this can take a long time.

+## Data format
+The data is stored in *.tar* archives in chunks of 500 simulations.
+Each simulation consists of one file called XXXXXXX.data containing the simulation values for the given setting (cloud/grid + number of points) as well as a file called XXXXXXX.data containing the coordinates of the points at which the measurements were recorded.

 ## Usage
 To reproduce the experiments from our paper run:
     python main.py equation=EQUATION model=MODEL support=cloud num_points=NUM_POINTS